Flexxbotics/transformers/README.md

 ## What You’ll Find in This Repository

-- Two example equipment transformers:
-  - Universal Robots
-  - Haas NextGen Controller
+- Open source equipment transformers for use with Flexxbotics software
-- A base **Template** for creating your own transformer
+- Example of a base **Transformer Template** for creating your own transformer
-- An example **Workcell Transformer**, which embeds multiple transformers to:
+- Example of a **Workcell Transformer**, which embeds multiple transformers to:
   - Reconcile workcell state
   - Perform automatic restarts
   - Run threaded controls
   - Provide many additional advanced capabilities
-- An example of creating a **Script** callable from the Flexxbotics HMI Controls Configurator that can communicate with transformers
+- Example an **Automation Script** callable from the Flexxbotics HMI Controls Configurator or run in realtime that can communicate with transformers to perform automation tasks.

 ## What You Can Do